wri/tileputty/readme.md

 ## Dependencies and Requirements

 This tool uses boto3 to upload files to S3.
-You will need to have write permission to the S3 bucket and you AWS credential in an accessible location, either as [environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#environment-variables) or in a [shared credential file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#shared-credentials-file).
+You will need to have write permission to the S3 bucket and your AWS credential in an accessible location, either as [environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#environment-variables) or in a [shared credential file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#shared-credentials-file).